CSCfi/csc-user-guide/docs/apps/vasp.md

 For more options and details, see [Creating a batch job script](https://docs.csc.fi/#computing/running/creating-job-scripts/).

 ### Performance optimization

+First, the performance of VASP depends crucially on the parameters in the INCAR file that control how the different k-points, bands and FFT coefficients are distributed among the MPI tasks, and that the correct version (std/gam/ncl) of the executable is used.

-The provided prebuild executables are built as "vanilla" as possible, and provide a reasonable baseline.
+Second, the provided prebuild executables are built as "vanilla" as possible, and provide a reasonable baseline.
 The performance optimization for large experiments should be done per case basis.
 The commands that created the prebuilt executables are in `VASPROOT/README-<version>.sh`, and can be used as a starting point for building more optimized, and/or otherwise modified executables.